Aerneth/reber-inventory-management-system/README.md

 - [x] Add items to inventory
 - [x] View current inventory
 - [x] Edit existing inventory items
-- [x] Remove items from inventory
+- [ ] Remove items from inventory
-- [x] Save and load inventory to/from a file
+- [ ] ~~Save and load inventory to/from a file~~ Feature removed in preparation for database functionality
-- [ ] Future support for database integration
+- [ ] Support for database integration
+- [ ] GUI

 ---

 ## Contributing

 This project is primarily for personal learning and development.
-Contributions are closed for the reason that this software is in the public domain, and thus, any contribution could introduce issues of copywrite on software in the public domain.
+Contributions are closed for the reason that this software is in the public domain, and thus, any contribution could introduce issues of copyright on software in the public domain.

 ## License